AresMUSH/aresmush/plugins/magic/help/en/spells.md

 `combat/luck spell` - Spend Luck to gain a +3 dice bonus to your spellcasting for one round.
 **Tip**: You can use `combat/cast` instead of `combat/spell`

+> Magic attacks, armor, armor special, and healing spells can use the mythic as a target; all other spells must target the mage.

 ## Combat Organizer Commands
 `spell/mod <name>=<mod>` - Set someone's spell mod to affect their spell rolls.